I Want a Divorce – What are the Grounds?

 There is now an in-built timetable for the process of 26 weeks, and this is explained further below.

-New Language / jargon busting
+New Language / Jargon Busting

 Updated Term Historic Term Meaning